jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 #summary_([
 In conclusion, hydrogen's significant potential for ignition, explosion, and detonation is contingent upon specific air-hydrogen mixtures.
-Two factors amplify safety concerns: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition or detonation.
+Two factors amplify safety concerns: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
 Additionally, hydrogen's diffusion behavior and material compatibility are critical for safe containment.
 While metals offer superior retention compared to plastics, they risk hydrogen embrittlement.
 The theoretical knowledge presented underscores the need for heightened attention to hydrogen safety in real-world applications.
 It also emphasizes the importance of gathering data from numerical simulations and experimental tests to bridge gaps between theoretical understanding and practical behavior.
 This synthesis of theory and practice is crucial for the experimental structural validation tests of #glspl("swith"), where accurate prediction and management of hydrogen behavior are essential for both safety and performance.
 ])